Ashley Cole feared he would die in robbery, court hears

 The ex-Chelsea and Arsenal left-back broke down during a police interview shown at Nottingham Crown Court.

-He described how four masked men "charged" at his windows, and demanded watches and jewellery in January 2020.
+He described how masked men "charged" at his windows and tied his hands while he was holding his young daughter.

 A number of defendants are on trial over various offences, with one accused of robbing Mr Cole and his partner.

-Kurtis Dilks, 34, from Clifton in Nottingham, was allegedly involved in robbing Mr Cole and Sharon Canu in Surrey.
+Kurtis Dilks, 34, from Clifton in Nottingham, is charged with being part of a gang that used a sledgehammer to smash into Mr Cole and Sharon Canu's home in Surrey in January 2020.

-The court previously heard their two young children were present and Ms Canu was threatened with a knife.
+The gang also threatened to cut Mr Cole's fingers off, the court heard.

+"I thought if I hide maybe they're going to be more angry and if I have got my baby on my lap they won't hurt us," he said.

+Mr Cole then appeared to get emotional as he put his hands on his face, before saying: "I said it wouldn't affect me, but Jesus."

-However, the majority of the charges relate to the theft of the £3.5m Portland tiara from the Welbeck Estate in Nottinghamshire.
+The majority of the charges relate to the theft of the £3.5m Portland tiara from the Welbeck Estate in Nottinghamshire.

 Three men have also been charged over a raid at Hull City footballer Tom Huddlestone's home, in which an FA Cup runners-up medal, a £121,000 engagement ring and watches were stolen on 1 May 2019.